SK53/indicia-docs/developing/reporting/report-file-format.rst

   :doc:`tutorial-writing-a-report/index`

+.. only:: developer

+  We've included the full specification of the report file format here for your reference, but don't worry, you are not expected to work through and learn all of this during the developer training course!

 Reports in Indicia are defined by placing XML files in the **reports** folder on the warehouse which define the SQL query to run against the database, the input parameters and the output columns.
 Report files must be valid XML